 Where do you guys meet?

-We meet in the Robotics Workshop, which is right next to the Nest and under the Learning Commons.
+We meet in the Robotics Workshop, which is the gated area right next to the Nest and under the Learning Commons.
 It is a part of the Administration building.

 Is it mandatory that I be at every meeting?